Living well with late-onset IBD

 Debra was diagnosed with Ulcerative Colitis at the age of 59.
 After several years of ups and downs, it took an acute flare and hospital stay in 2022 before she was screened for combined therapy of biologics and immunosuppressants.
 This current treatment has put Debra on the path to remission – things are now looking positive and she is able to enjoy line dancing and go on holiday again.

-Sue was diagnosed with Ulcerative Colitis at age 67.
-At this event she will share her experience of her various treatments and their side effects, and coming to terms with surgery.
+Sue was diagnosed with Ulcerative Colitis at the age of 67.
+At this event she shares her experience of her various treatments and their side effects, and coming to terms with surgery.
 Amongst other things, she enjoys volunteering with the National Trust and reading.

 Page